How We Got Started – About Us

 What is really happening is that the service is in the business of providing real, full-time, long-term employees.
 These employees are every bit as good as local U.S. hires.
 Arguably, in a lot of circumstances, better.
 They just happen to be remote, in another country.

 Thanks to the internet and the computer revolution, working remotely is not only a viable but often a better solution.
 Removing things like wasted travel time, wasted time through office chatter and distractions, and of course, the dreaded office politics.
 Counter-intuitively, Tim discovered that remote workers, staff working from home, will more often than not put in more time working, not less time.
 Part of the reason for this is that they usually have the ability to work at times of the day that suit them.

 Tim found that the most value was provided when he leveraged his system for finding, screening, selecting, hiring, and paying offshore virtual workers.
 Most business owners, and indeed hiring managers, simply do not have the time or inclination to work through all those steps.
 Bolted on to the service of hiring virtual assistants, Tim found that his clients saw significant value in his tips and tools for managing the productivity of those staff.

 The Smart VA Staffing Agency, California is just one initiative, this one primarily designed to catch the attention of local businesses in Orange County.
 Local businesses who may not have already considered the offshore virtual assistant staffing model, when they are attempting to make hiring decisions.

 He chose Orange County as a target location for three reasons:

-- He already had happy clients in Orange County such as legal offices, insurance offices and manufacturing design companies.
+- He already had happy clients in Orange County such as legal offices, insurance offices, and manufacturing design companies.

-- In Tim’s experience business owners in the Orange County area naturally orientated to entrepreneurship and technology.
+- In Tim’s experience business owners in the Orange County area are naturally orientated to entrepreneurship and technology.

 Need an awesome bookkeeper?
 We get QuickBooks bookkeeping help from: